aminagr/aminagr/README.md

 - **[Learn Algerian Dialect](https://github.com/aminagr/AlgerianDialect)**: An innovative multilingual React app for learning the Algerian dialect, featuring interactive vocabulary lessons, quizzes, and a multilingual dictionary.
 Supports Arabic, French, English, Spanish, Italian, and Russian.

-This project is a mix and improvement of:
+This project is a mix and improvement of my previous projects:
 - **[Algerian English Dictionary](https://github.com/aminagr/AlgerianEnglishDictionary)**: An Algerian-English dictionary built in Python that features an API for instant translations.
 - **[Algerian Language Quiz](https://github.com/aminagr/AlgerianLanguageQuiz)**: A multilingual React app that offers an engaging way to learn the Algerian dialect through interactive quizzes.
 - **[Algerian Courses](https://github.com/aminagr/AlgerianCourses)**: A multilingual interactive React app with lessons presented as engaging cards, making learning the Algerian dialect easy and effective.